novix-sa/Pyplan/docs/User Guide/Model.md

 ![enter image description here](http://img.pyplan.org/model-node-prop1.png) The properties tab contains:

- - Title: is the legend that will be displayed over the node
+ - **Title**: is the legend that will be displayed over the node
- - ID: the node identification.
+ - **ID**: the node identification.
 The way to call the node values when coding.
- - Units: A text value that will be displayed next to the title when evaluating a node.
+ - **Units**: A text value that will be displayed next to the title when evaluating a node.
- - #: the number format of the node.
+ - **#**: the number format of the node.
- - Inputs/Outputs: list of nodes titles related to the selected node.
+ - **Inputs/Outputs**: list of nodes titles related to the selected node.
 You can navigate to anyone through clicking on the name.
+ - **Code**: shortcut to the Code tab

 The Python code is included asNodes are the su
 The app code is structured using a hierarchical influence diagram of nodes -a Workflow- that helps understand the calculation logic.
 Nodes are added by means of a drag and drop user interface, and Python code is written inside their Code attribute tab.